 Capacity values indicate the rated lifting capacity and do not indicate aerial platform stability.
-The platform overload alarm will prevent the platform from being raised if it exceeds the lifting capacity (for those machines fitted with this safety device).
+The platform overload alarm will prevent the platform from being raised if it exceeds the lifting capacity

 The operator bears ultimate responsibility for ensuring that the aerial platform is properly set up for the particular conditions encountered.